 Thank you for choosing to download this year's Club Arnage (CA) guide.
 As usual the guide is free.
 However we are once again asking you to spare a few Pounds / Euros / Dollars for charity as a way of thanks to those who gave their time and skills putting the guide together.
-Thanks to all those who donated in the past, but last year we raised a disappointing £350.30, and that included a donation of £100!
+Thanks to all those who donated in the past, but last year we raised a disappointing £215.79 from 28 people - although we had more than 2.000 downloads!
 Don't be a cheap Charlie; it's for a good cause!

-This year we are supporting the following charities:
+This year we are again supporting the following charities: